 After that, I’m performing alongside a host of great Manchester writers at The Dark City.
 Part of this year’s Not Quite Light Festival, expect readings and discussion about the city’s spookier side and its identity as the setting for gothic novels, crime writing and film noir.
 It’s on the afternoon of Saturday March 30 at FiveFour Studios in Salford, more here.

-Last year I had a fantastic time reading with the lovely Max Porter and Jon McGregor at the opening of The Letters Page Vol. 3, which is chock full of fascinating letters.
+Last year I had a great time reading with the lovely Max Porter and Jon McGregor at the opening of The Letters Page Vol. 3, which is chock full of fascinating letters.
 I am very happy that my letter is the last one in it.
 Well, to be fair, it kind of had to be…. look, I’m not going to spoil the surprise, you’re just going to have to buy your own copy and read it.

 Stepping down news: Last month I handed over editorship of The Real Story to my friend Adam Farrer, a fantastic writer, editor and lover of the essay.
 As Adam was one of the first writers ‘developed’ by the fledgling organisation (it didn’t hurt, I promise), it seems fitting that he’s now taking it over.
 I’ll miss running TRS, which I have been doing since 2011 (!!), but as my own writing is leading me away from creative nonfiction, and my teaching responsibilities have grown, it’s time to take a back seat.
 I can’t wait to see what Adam and his newly-enlisted collaborator, writer and editor Ebba Brooks, have in store.
 First up is Transition, a new TRS event at the Not Quite Light Festival in March featuring Jenn Ashworth reading from her brand new essay collection; book yer tickets.